banner

 One of the standout features of the Let’s Code Project is the establishment of dedicated coding labs in each of the participating schools.
 These labs are equipped with state-of-the-art resources, including computers, projectors, 3D printers, and a range of tinkering items.
 Such an environment fosters an immersive learning experience and allows students to explore the realms of technology, creativity, and problem-solving.
 The schools have allotted the class in their existing routine which has helped to run regular training session smoothly.

-With over 5100 students enrolled in this initiative, its impact is widespread and profound.
+With nearly 7000 students enrolled in this initiative, its impact is widespread and profound.
 By introducing project-based learning, the Let’s Code Project not only equips students with valuable technical skills but also nurtures their critical thinking and problem-solving abilities.
 This approach transcends traditional rote learning methods, enabling students to apply their knowledge in practical scenarios.

 Moreover, the project promotes computational thinking—a fundamental skill in today’s technology-driven world.
 It encourages students to think algorithmically, breaking down complex problems into manageable steps.
 This skill is invaluable in various aspects of life, from academics to professional pursuits.